 Why Your Skin Type is Important

 Your skin type determines the kind of cleanser and moisturizer you should use.
 If you use a product unsuited for your skin type, your skin will be thrown out of balance and you could experience anything from a rash, redness to a breakout.
-For help in determining your skin type, click here to go to the Find Your Skin Type page.
+For help in determining your skin type, go to our Find Your Skin Type page.

-It is important to note that Acne and Mature skin are both a skin type and a condition.
-These two can be tricky and a skin analysis is a great way to get personalized advice.
+It is important to note that Acne and Mature skin can be treated a skin type or a skin condition.
+These two can be tricky and a skin analysis is a great way to get personalized care.

 Live beautifully, Alison